nixworks/public/news/2006/11/30/README.md

 ##### 2004-2007 Bush War
 ### [ Central African Republic Bush War: French fighter planes have fired at rebels in northern Central African Republic (CAR) where thousands have fled fighting in recent weeks. ](/news/2006/11/30/central-african-republic-bush-war-french-fighter-planes-have-fired-at-rebels-in-northern-central-african-republic-car-where-thousands-ha.md)
-_Context: Central African Republic, France, 2004-2007 Bush War_
+_Context: 2004-2007 Bush War, France, Central African Republic_

 ##### ''Nature''
 ### [ The science journal "Nature" publishes a new reconstruction of the Antikythera mechanism based on high resolution X-ray tomography.
 The Antikythera mechanism is an ancient Greek mechanical analog computer designed to calculate astronomical positions. ](/news/2006/11/30/the-science-journal-nature-publishes-a-new-reconstruction-of-the-antikythera-mechanism-based-on-high-resolution-x-ray-tomography-the-ant.md)
-_Context: ''Nature'', Antikythera mechanism_
+_Context: Antikythera mechanism, ''Nature''_

 ##### U.S. Institute of Peace
 ### [ The U.S. Institute of Peace announces that the Iraq Study Group report will be released to the public December 6, 2006.
 The group, charged with conducting a forward-looking assessment of the situation in Iraq, is expected to present their findings to President George W. Bush on that day.
 The report will be available for download on USIP's ](/news/2006/11/30/the-u-s-institute-of-peace-announces-that-the-iraq-study-group-report-will-be-released-to-the-public-december-6-2006-the-group-charged.md)